mihirpatel1996/Web-Assignment-2/README.md

 There is a search functionality in navigaton bar to search for any product.

 #### Footer
-Footer is designed to give user access to most important links.
+Footer is designed `(CSS,HTML, 2020)`to give user access to most important links.
 It is divided in three sections.
 First section is about company and social media links to promote website.
 Second section has important links use can access to st that user doesnt have to go to nav bar to navigate between pages.